TDI-Lab/M-SET-Documentation/README.md

 **Please see the 'Wiki' tab at the banner at the top of this repository for the project's documentation.**
 # M-SET: Multi-drone Sensing Experimentation Testbed
 This project can be used to execute drone sensing missions on a testbed which aims to provide a real-world simulation of drones on an experimentation testbed.
-It uses the EPOS algorithm[link] to generate efficient paths, and then applies collision avoidance algorithms as EPOS does not account for collisions.
-There is also support to execute these paths on a swarm of Crazyflies[link]
+It uses the [EPOS](https://github.com/epournaras/EPOS) algorithm to generate efficient paths, and then applies collision avoidance algorithms as EPOS does not account for collisions.
+There is also support to execute these paths on a swarm of [Crazyflies](https://www.bitcraze.io/products/crazyflie-2-1/).